CZERTAINLY/CZERTAINLY-Documentation/docs/03-installation-guide/03-deployment/06-deployment-appliance/03-initialization.md

 ## Trusted certificate list

 Access to the web interface of CZERTAINLY is authenticated by a client certificate.
-For testing purposes, you can use preinstalled trusted CA list and provided [admin certificate](https://github.com/3KeyCompany/CZERTAINLY-Helm-Charts/blob/develop/dummy-certificates/private/admin.p12) with password ??-FIXME-??.
+For testing purposes, you can use preinstalled trusted CA list and provided [admin certificate](https://github.com/3KeyCompany/CZERTAINLY-Helm-Charts/blob/develop/dummy-certificates/private/admin.p12) with password `00000000`.

 In production, upload a list of your trusted certificates with scp to the appliance, and in CZERTAINLY TUI from the main menu, select **Configure custom trusted certificates** and provide the full path to the list.